Fibromyalgia is a chronic musculoskeletal pain disorder and may be helped by massage treatments.

 It has a variety of symptoms that can range from:

-Having treated patients with FMS, I also use heat therapy within the treatment, this has shown to have an effect the autonomic nervous system (ANS) in relation to stress.
-Heat relaxes the ANS so helping to reducing stress.
+Having treated patients with FMS, I also use heat therapy within the treatment, this has shown to have an effect on the autonomic nervous system (ANS) in relation to stress.
+Heat relaxes the ANS so helping to reduce stress.
 (Lee et al, 2011)

 Every FMS patient is different and I have found that the massage treatments will vary from patient to patient.
 So I treat according to the individual and what their body requires at the time of treatment.